Audio Compressor Online Free

 Does the output format match the input?

 By default, yes — an MP3 stays MP3, an OGG stays OGG.
 You can optionally convert to a different format during compression if needed, for example converting WAV to MP3 for a much smaller file.
+For full format control, use the audio converter.

 How is lossless compression different from lossy?